 Learning a new system requires training, reinforcement, and on-going support.
 Here are some questions to ask before you sign a contract with a new CRM provider:

-- How do you support training of the new CRM?
+- How do you train people on the new CRM?

-- What kind of ongoing support do you offer and do we have to pay extra for it?
-(Think online learning center, live support, built-in knowledge base)
+- What kind of ongoing support do you offer?
+Do we have to pay extra for it?
+(Think online learning center, live support, built-in knowledge base.)

 - Is the CRM flexible enough to support future changes users may want to make in data fields, workflows, and reporting?
-AND… can we make these changes ourselves, or will we have to pay you (the CRM vendor) for any changes?
+Can we make these changes ourselves, or will we have to pay you (the CRM vendor) for any changes?

 Regardless of which CRM you choose, you will experience a learning curve.
 Embrace this fact and go with it.
 Fear of change can be paralyzing and inhibit the ability to accept and retain new information.
-The impact of learning a new system will be far less scary if each member of your team is open and receptive to change.
+Remember, the impact of learning a new system will be far less scary if each member of your team is open to change.

-Finally, don’t let the fear of change, or the fact that you’re busy, keep you from diving into the search.
-The process of vetting, selecting, and implementing a new CRM may take longer than anticipated, and you don’t want to be caught at the June 30 deadline without a new CRM.
+Finally, don’t let the fear of change keep you from diving into the search.
+The process of vetting, selecting, and implementing a new CRM may take longer than anticipated.
 Budget at least 90-120 days for the process.
-This gives time for you to be up and running and trained on your new CRM before your old system is deactivated.

 Guest author Kristin Hambleton is the VP of Business Development at Continuum CRM.
-Let their experienced team help guide you on this journey and use our experience to assist in the transition.
-Learn more about Continuum CRM in the Marketplace or call 800-570-6030 to request a demo today.
+Let their experienced team help guide you on this journey.

 Understanding Sales and Marketing Transparency in Senior Living